 A global law firm was representing a client who was being sued by an individual for lost income stemming from an automobile accident.
 This individual claimed the firm’s client was at fault for the accident, and that the injuries he sustained had prevented him from traveling overseas to execute business deals resulting in the loss of millions of dollars.

-Prescient’s analysts were able to capture court-admissible insights that allowed the firm to undercut the plaintiff’s assertions and successfully execute a legal strategy to protect their client.
+Our social media investigators were able to assist a global law firm in uncovering a case of disability fraud.
+Prescient’s analysts captured court-admissible insights that allowed the firm to undercut the plaintiff’s assertions and successfully execute a legal strategy to protect their client.
+Explore the full case study.